Hello dear smoothie lovers! 🙋🏻

 - Pour the smoothie into smoothie glasses.
 Decorate with a mint sprig.
 Serve and enjoy!

-Why this Apple and Cherry Smoothie good for you
+Why my Apple Cherry Smoothie is good for you

 - Apples contain antioxidants, some of which are important to our cardiovascular system.
 The antioxidants found in apples seem to lower the risk of asthma as well as lung cancer.
 Apples also help regulate blood sugar.
 Apples contain dietary fiber (4 grams in a medium-sized apple) and are a good source of Vitamin C.